SCCapstone/PRClub/README.md

 2. Run `npm install`.

 ## Running
-Run `expo start` from the root directory of your local copy of this repository, and follow the instructions returned by the command.
+Run `expo start --no-dev` from the root directory of your local copy of this repository, and follow the instructions within the webapp that is opened by the command.

 ## Testing
 ### Testing Infrastructure